Understanding Global Loss Landscape of One-hidden-layer ReLU Networks, Part 1: Theory: The Locations of Differentiable Local Minima

 \subsection{An Illustrative Example}

-We give a very simple example to illustrate different cases of differential local minima.
-Suppose there is only one hidden neuron, and there are two samples in the two-dimensional input space: $\mathbf{x}_1= ^T,\ \mathbf{x}_2= ^T$ with labels $y_1=1,\ y_2=1$.
+We give a simple example to illustrate different cases of differential local minima.
+Suppose there is only one hidden neuron, and there are two samples in two-dimensional input space: $\mathbf{x}_1= ^T,\ \mathbf{x}_2= ^T$ with labels $y_1=1,\ y_2=1$.
 We set $z=1$ and bias $b=0$.
-The two samples become two vectors in the space of $\mathbf{w}$ and hence there are in total four cells.
-We can compute the locations and loss values of local minima in each cell using \eqref{eq7} and \eqref{eq9}, and the details are presented in Appendix B. Fig.2(a) shows the whole landscape, from which one can see that there are no spurious differential local minima in each cell, and the differential local minima are either a single point, a line or a flat plateau.
+Denoting the only weight vector as $\mathbf{w}$, the two samples then become two lines in the space of $\mathbf{w}$, and their normal vectors are shown in Fig.2(a).
+There are in total four cells in the $\mathbf{w}$ space.
+Fig.2(b) shows the global landscape, from which one can see that there are no spurious differential local minima in each cell, and the differential local minima are either a single point, a line or a flat plateau.
+Fig.2(b) also exhibits that although the continuous local minima in cells $r_1$, $r_2$ and $r_3$ are global minima in corresponding cells, they are still bad minima with respect to the global landscape.